danforthcenter/plantcv/docs/index.md

 PlantCV is ongoing---we encourage input from the greater plant phenomics community.
 Please post questions and comments on the [GitHub issues page](https://github.com/danforthcenter/plantcv/issues).

-!!! note
-    At the Danforth Center we refer to our saturation pulse imaging  fluorometer (PSII) camera system as 'FLU' internally.
-But others have previously published on their steady-state fluorescence imaging systems (a different type of fluorescence imaging system) and referred to it as 'FLU'.
-We are working to make the naming changes of our functions from 'FLU' to 'PSII' to try and prevent further confusion.

 ## Getting started

 The documentation can be navigated using the sidebar table of contents.
 Documentation for individual PlantCV functions